 c) Any sitting officer that wishes to be considered for re-election shall announce themselves as a nominee for consideration no less than 30 days prior to the election.
 No sitting officer may retain office without a formal election.

 The following Officer Positions shall be filled by the majority vote:

-SERGEANT AT ARMS - Election held in May of even number years The Sergeant at Arms shall promote safety throughout the Association.
-His/her duties include maintaining order during all Association meetings, events and functions, and to protect the rights of the Association and its members.
+SERGEANT AT ARMS - Election held in March of even number years.
+The Sergeant at Arms shall promote safety throughout the Association.
+Their duties include maintaining order during all Association meetings, events and functions, and to protect the rights of the Association and its members.
 It is also his duty to manage all complaints and to bring them to the attention of the President and/or Vice President.
 The Sgt. at Arms will also keep an up to date record of all members to make sure that each member’s motorcycle driver’s license, motorcycle insurance, and bike registration are all current.
 The Sgt. at Arms has the distinct responsibility of learning all applicable laws and regulations and predicting patterns of violations among Association members.

-a) Officer Votes include acceptance of New Member applications, Association Chapter expenditures, bylaw changes.
-Commencement of Patching ceremonies, Ride Routes and Destinations, Acceptance/Declination of meeting agendas and/or reports, and locations of general monthly meetings.
+a) Officer Votes include acceptance of new member applications, Association Chapter expenditures, bylaw changes.
+Commencement of Patching Ceremonies, Ride Routes and Destinations, Acceptance/Declination of meeting agendas and/or reports, and locations of general monthly meetings.

 a) General Meetings: General Meetings shall be conducted every month.
 These meetings should be formal in nature in a gathering place that is conducive to the clear and open communication of agenda items.
 These meeting shall be for the purpose of conducting general business decisions and announcements.
 They should emulate but not be limited to “Roberts Rule of Order.”
 All Meetings shall be brought to order and concluded in a formal manner and when at all possible in a way as such to pay homage to the atheist community.